 These are the permits required by the various majors events of Clark Park: the Woodland Avenue Reunion, the Clark Park Music and Arts Festivals, the Spruce Hill May Fair, the Uhuru Flea Markets, and Shakespeare in the Park.
 With the creation of the new Department of Parks and Recreation in 2011, a new set of permit rules and requirements was developed.
 Many of the new regulations have been derived from the Fairmount Park Commission’s experience with very large events in very large locations.
-Clark Park’s events are of a very different kind and scale, and our experiences this year will inform future revisions of Parks and Rec’s permit process.
-(One requirement we’ve recommended is that PPR avoid scheduling amplified sound events on consecutive weekends.)
-PPR has pledged that, in 2012, no regular event will be prevented from happening because of the new regulations.
-The Special Events Permit and Guidelines can be downloaded from http://www.phila.gov/ParksandRecreation/programsandactivities/Applications/Special%20Event%20Application-Events%20and%20Festivals.pdf If you have any trouble, questions, or concerns, contact our Large Events Committee Chair, Tony West, at firstname.lastname@example.org or (267) 456-5687.
+Clark Park’s events are of a very different kind and scale, and our experiences will continue to inform future revisions of Parks and Rec’s permit process.
+The Special Events Permit and Guidelines can be downloaded here.
+If you have any trouble, questions, or concerns, contact our Large Events Committee at Events@friendsofclarkpark.org.

 The FOCP has asked for two restrictions on amplified sound events.
 The first is that Only one event per weekend can have amplified sound.
 There can still be events on Saturday and on Sunday, but only one can have amplified sound, whether it be music or speech.
 The second is that No events with amplified sound can be scheduled on consecutive weekends.
 There can be a maximum of 13 amplified-sound events during the six-month period from May through October, spaced no less than two weeks apart.
 Amplified sound will be limited to six hours in duration per event.
 Permit holder will select a six-hour time slot within the window of 11 a.m.-8 p.m.
 Time slot will be noted on the permit.
 Note: The Clark Park Music & Arts Festival is an exception to this, and has been grandfathered.
 Its events will continue to have amplified sound from 11AM-8PM for the June event and 11AM-7PM for the September event.